 Additional Appendix B (Ivabradine Sub-study) Level Inclusion Criteria:

-1. Abnormal active standing test defined as presence of orthostatic tachycardia (an
+1. Abnormal active standing test defined as presence of orthostatic tachycardia and

-increase of 30 beats per minute (bpm) or more in HR within 10 minutes upon standing
+beats per minute (bpm) or more in HR within 10 minutes upon standing without orthostatic

 Exclusions Criteria: